DCI/scaladci/README.md

 This is what we in DCI sometimes call a "dumb" data class.
 It only "knows" about its own data and how to manipulate that.
 The concept of a transfer between two accounts is outside its responsibilities and we delegate this to a Context - the MoneyTransfer context class.
 In this way we can keep the Account class very slim and avoid that it gradually takes on more and more responsibilities for each use case it participates in.

+From a users point of view we might think of a money transfer as

+- "Move money from one account to another"

+and after some more thought specify it further:

+- "Withdraw amount from a source account and deposit the amount in a destination account"

-In a Money Transfer use case we can imagine a "Source" account where we take the money from and a "Destination" account where we put the money.
-That could be our "Mental Model" of a transfer.
-Interacting "concepts" of our model we call
-"Roles" and now we can now code those Roles and Interactions directly in a DCI Context:
+That could be our "Mental Model" of a money transfer.
+Interacting "concepts" like our "Source" and "Destination" accounts of our mental model we call "Roles" in DCI and we can define them and what they do to accomplish the money transfer in a DCI Context:

 ```Scala
 @context